Tom Pope: Bury

 Pope entered formal talks with Doncaster Rovers in May 2015, before signing a three-year contract with newly promoted League One club Bury.
 He scored six goals in 33 games in the 2015–16 season before breaking his wrist in February.
-He continue to play with his wrist in plaster, and also played as a makeshift midfielder after coming on as a substitute against Sheffield United.
+He continued to play with his wrist in plaster, and also played as a makeshift midfielder after coming on as a substitute against Sheffield United.
 He ended the 2015–16 campaign with seven goals in 43 appearances, and was made available on a free transfer by manager David Flitcroft in July 2016.

 On 8 October 2016, he collided with Peterborough United goalkeeper Luke McGee and was hospitalised with two broken ribs and a punctured lung.
 He criticised his teammates the following month after Bury went on a 12-game winless run.
 He returned to action after six weeks out, and defended caretaker manager Chris Brass, saying the team's "downright stupid defending" was down to the players, not the coaches.
 The team improved after new manager Lee Clark installed a new 5–2–3 formation, and Pope scored seven goals in 40 games as Bury rose clear of the relegation zone at the end of the 2016–17 season.